 Negi (Long Leek)

-Note: Regular American leeks are thicker and firmer, but their texture and taste become similar to Japanese long leeks after cooking (though they require a longer cooking time).
-Green onions can substitute for the green part of long leeks, while onions work well as a substitute for the white part.
+Note: American leeks are thicker and firmer than Japanese long leeks, but once cooked, their texture and taste become pretty similar (just keep in mind they’ll take a bit longer to cook).
+If you're in a pinch, green onions can work for the green part of the leeks, and onions are a good substitute for the white part.

 Shimeji/Enoki Mushrooms